ErikUmble/JackBitmapEditor/README.md

 # JackBitmapEditor
 A convenient program for making it easier to create sprites and animations for the Jack (Hack) platform.

+## Version
+2.6 (added localStorage to save drawing even if tab is closed)

 ## Background
 Made for use in the course nand2tetris <https://nand2tetris.org>